njh/EtherCard/README.md

 ether.printIp("Server: ", ether.hisip); // Result of DNS lookup is placed in the hisip member of EtherCard.
 ```

+## Gotchas

+Currently the library does not have a local network ARP cache implemented.
+This means:
+ * The only ARP lookup it does is for the gateway address.
+ * You cannot send frames to local network devices network except via a gateway.

+If you are wondering why your local UDP packets are not being received, this is why!
+(See #59, #181, #269, #309, #351, #368).

+The general workaround is to use a gateway and send only to devices non-local network address ranges.

 ## Related Work